Banging Toolbox

 Makita XVJ03 cordless jigsaw kit

-- Has three orbital settings and a straight cut setting.
+• Choose from three orbital settings and a straight-cut setting.

-- Has a tool-less blade change system for quick. and easy blade installation and replacement.
+• Equipped with a tool-less blade change system for quick and easy blade installation and replacement.

 #2 Best cordless bosch jigsaw